 Unfortunately for the ETF industry, the recent history of cryptocurrency exchanges offers several examples from which the SEC can draw to support its concerns.
 Over their decadeplus history, several cryptocurrency exchanges have been closed or impaired due to cybersecurity breaches and theft, in amounts totalling billions of USD.
 For instance, the now infamous Mt.
-Gox exchange filed for bankruptcy in 2014, claiming \$63.6 million (USD) of outstanding debt, in connection with losing 750,000 of its customers' Bitcoins, along with 100,000 of its own.6 In recent years, hackers stole more than \$275 million (USD) worth of cryptocurrency from the KuCoin exchange7 and nearly \$200 million (USD) worth of cryptocurrency from the Bitmart exchange.8
+Gox exchange filed for bankruptcy in 2014, claiming \$63.6 million (USD) of outstanding debt, in connection with losing 750,000 of its customers' Bitcoins, along with 100,000 of its own.
+In 2022, hackers stole more than \$570 million (USD) worth of cryptocurrency from the Binance exchange and more than \$600 million (USD) worth of cryptocurrency from the FTX exchange, hours after it filed for bankruptcy.